AI UX Design: Non-Traditional UX design process for AI products

 Step Five: UI Design, Modular System and Usability Testing

-We return back to a traditional approach to interface design but with a modern twist.
-This phase involves more scripting as well as prototyping the general layout of the product.
-We carefully plan the information architecture and conduct usability tests to ensure overall usability and address core scenarios.
+We return to a traditional approach to interface design, infusing it with a modern twist.
+This phase involves more scripting and creating functional prototypes by AI UI designer to establish the overall layout and visual design of the product.
+We meticulously plan the information architecture and conduct usability tests to ensure optimal usability and effectively address core scenarios.

-The most crucial part of this step is creating a design system with a set of rules and a modular grid.
-The ML is trained to understand how to use widgets and populate the grid from the design system based on the current user scenario.
+At the heart of this step is the creation of a robust design system that includes a set of rules and a modular grid.
+Our machine learning model is trained to utilize widgets and populate the grid from the design system based on the current user scenario.

 Pre-made interface layouts will become a thing of the past.
 With the power of Generative AI and Machine Learning we can make the apps rebuild themselves for each specific task.

-Designer’s job is to teach the AI what are the user needs for each product and how widgets correlate to the user's prompts in the most usable way.
+The ux designer’s role is to educate the AI on real users needs for each product and to establish how widgets relate to user prompts in the most intuitive and effective way.

 Left: examples of design system elements; right: modular grid column priority breakdown

-Step Six: Polishing User Onboarding, More Tests and Handoff
+Step Six: Refining User Onboarding, Conducting More Tests, and Handoff

-In the final stage, we ensure that all features are accessible and easily discoverable.
-We make sure users always have access to help, support, and documentation.
-We evaluate and test to confirm that users understand how to use the AI, are comfortable with its output, and comprehend how it works.
-This thorough preparation readies us for the design handoff.
-What follows after that is another chapter entirely.
+In this final stage, we focus on ensuring that all features are accessible and easily discoverable for the sake of an intuitive user experience.
+We prioritize providing users with constant access to help, support, and documentation.
+Through extensive evaluation and testing of the user interface, we confirm that users understand how to interact with the AI, feel comfortable with its output, and grasp how it operates.
+This thorough preparation sets the stage for a smooth design handoff.
+What follows is an entirely new chapter in the journey.

 Zach Roy Photo